As part of Service Fabric step templates, Octopus allows you to securely connect to a secure cluster by using client certificates.

 Using PowerShell, you can easily generate a self-signed certificate for testing purposes.

 In this case, Octopus Server (the client) will be connecting to Service Fabric (the server) during a deployment.
 Therefore this client certificate will need to reside on your Octopus Server machine.
+If you do not install this certificate manually, Octopus will attempt to install it automatically as part of your Server Fabric target's health check.

 In this PowerShell, we print the value of the certificate's thumbprint.
 Be sure to remember this thumbprint value, as you will need to store it in your Azure Key Vault used by Service Fabric: